Richard Arundell (died 1758)

 The Honourable Richard Arundell (c.
 1696 – 20 January 1758) was an English courtier administrator and politician who sat in the House of Commons from 1720 to 1758.

+Biography

 Arundell was the second son of John Arundell, 2nd Baron Arundell of Trerice and his second wife Barbara, the widow of Sir Richard Mauleverer, 4th Baronet, of Allerton Mauleverer, Yorkshire.
 He succeeded his mother to Allerton Mauleverer in 1721.